11 Top-Rated Tourist Attractions in Hiroshima

 6 Memorial Cathedral for World Peace

-One of the largest Roman Catholic churches in Asia, the huge grey Memorial Cathedral of World Peace was built in 1954 on the initiative of a German Jesuit priest named Hugo Lassalle who had experienced the explosion of the atomic bomb firsthand.
+One of the largest Roman Catholic churches in Asia, the huge grey Memorial Cathedral of World Peace was built in 1954 on the initiative of a German Jesuit priest named Hugo Lassalle, who had experienced the explosion of the atomic bomb firsthand.
 Designed by leading Japanese architect Murano Tohgo, the building was largely paid for by contributions made by numerous countries and stands as testament to the ability of nations to work together when necessary.
 Highlights include the cathedral's four bells in the 46-meter-high tower, presented by the German town of Bochum; the splendid organ provided by the city of Cologne; the bronze doors by Düsseldorf; and the altar presented by Belgium.
 If time allows, consider popping in during daily mass.

 Address: 4-42 Nobori-cho, Hiroshima